Merculet/tx-monitor/README.md

         options:
           metadata.broker.list: kafka_1:9092   # comma-separated kafka brokers
         topics:
-          composerchannel: merculet_blockevents_composerchannel   # Kafka topic name for specific Fabric channel.
+          composerchannel: test_mw_tx   # Kafka topic name for specific Fabric channel.
 The example is the default with Fabric composer
         flushAtOnce: true                      # flush Kafka producer queue immediately, true by default
         flushTimeout: 10000                    # flush time out, 10 seconds by default
         dr_cb: true                            # specifies that we want a delivery-report producer event to be generated